Ice Wine: Canada’s Sweetest And Tastiest Wine

 Wine Festival

-The festival’s debut event is the Ice Wine Gala at the Fallsview Casino Resort, a black-tie dinner considered Canada’s most luxurious wine-tasting event, with over 35 wineries represented.
+The festival’s premiere event is the Ice Wine Gala, held at the luxurious Fallsview Casino Resort.
+This black-tie dinner is widely regarded as Canada’s most sophisticated and luxurious wine-tasting event, bringing together over 35 renowned wineries to showcase their finest vintages of Ice Wine.

 Bottom Line